wilsto/pool-monitor-card/README.md

 - **Specific Gravity**: A measure that indicates if an object will float or sink in water.
 Water has a specific gravity of 1.0 at 20°C. This reference point helps determine if substances will float (specific gravity < 1) or sink (specific gravity > 1) in water.
 This property is important for pool equipment and chemical management.

 - **Magnesium**: A mineral that helps prevent scaling and staining in pools.
 The ideal range for magnesium in a pool is between 20 and 40 ppm.
 Proper magnesium levels can help improve water clarity and reduce chemical usage.

+- **Water Level**: This measures the water level in your pool.
+Maintaining proper water level is crucial for optimal pool operation.
+The water level should typically be kept at the middle of the skimmer opening (about halfway up the skimmer opening) for proper filtration.
+Too low water levels can damage pumps, while too high levels reduce skimmer efficiency.
+Many pools use sensors to monitor this automatically and some systems can even automatically add water when levels drop too low.

+- **Flow Rate**: This measures the volume of water flowing through your pool's filtration system per minute.
+For small residential pools, the ideal flow rate is around 200 L/min, while larger commercial pools may require up to 500 L/min.
+Monitoring flow rate is crucial as variations can indicate filter blockages or pump issues.
+Daily checks should ensure the rate stays within 10% of the setpoint.

+- **UV Radiation**: This measures the ultraviolet light output in your pool's UV sanitization system.
+The optimal wavelength is 254 nanometers (nm) for effective microbial inactivation.
+The UV output should be monitored weekly to ensure it remains within ±5 nm of this setpoint for maximum effectiveness.

+- **Product Volume**: This tracks the volume of liquid chemical products (like pH+ and pH- solutions) in storage.
+A minimum volume of 10 liters per chemical type should be maintained to prevent shortages.
+Weekly inventory checks and usage tracking help optimize reorder timing and maintain adequate chemical supplies.

+- **Product Weight**: This monitors the weight of powdered chemical products in storage.
+A minimum of 5 kg should be maintained for essential powdered chemicals.
+Weekly weight logging and consumption tracking help predict future needs and prevent stock-outs.

 </details>